 Saltwater Crocodile Attacks In Australia

-Saltwater crocodile attacks DO happen in Australia on a regular basis (though mostly to pets and livestock, not humans).
+Saltwater crocodile attacks DO happen in Australia on a regular basis.
+(Most attacks are on pets and livestock, but unfortunately there also regular accidents involving humans, and about two per year are fatal.)

 Any stories you hear about these creatures stalking other animals and humans, about their size and their strength, are probably NOT exaggerated.